-The workforce file for the fall of the previous year is due in the spring of the next year.
+The workforce file for fall of one calendar year is due in the following spring of the next calendar year.

 Assume the data is for the fall term of 2008 and is submitted in the spring of 2009.

 The file should be named <school abbrev>081.wrk; NOT <school abbrev>092.wrk.

-The name of the file is dependent on the time covered in the data file and not when the file is submitted.
+The name of the file is dependent on the time covered in the data file, not when the file is submitted.